Vape Spitback – How to Fix and Prevent

-Take out any excess e-juice
+Take out any excess e-liquid

 If you use Gorilla bottles, simply squeeze the bottle when its still upright, put the tip into the tank then release the squeeze on the bottle slowly.
 This should suck up the e-juice from your tank, so you aren’t wasting as much.

 Option 1: Take out the coil and leave it on a plate with some paper towel and let the excess juice drain out.
 When there is no more e-juice escaping the coil, install again but don’t manually prime again.
 Only manually prime if you have let the coil completely dry out.

 Option 2: If you have a bottom airflow Sub-ohm tank, blow into the mouthpiece while holding down the fire button.
 Vapour will escape through the bottom airflow vents, just be careful as if there is any e-juice in airflow chamber that’s going to come out too.
 I normally get a tissue and hold it around the tank under the airflow vents to capture any leaks (yes this has happened to me).